henrysky/astroNN/docs/source/neuralnets/apogee_bcnncensored.rst

     # Plot the graphs
     bcnncensored_net.jacobian_aspcap(jacobian=jacobian_array, dr=14)

-.. note:: You can access to Keras model method like model.predict via (in the above tutorial) bcnn_net.keras_model (Example: bcnn_net.keras_model.predict())

 Why Censored Neural Net for APOGEE analysis?
 ===============================================

-It was brought to our attention that neural network found no spread in [Al/H] in M13 clusters (Literature: https://arxiv.org/pdf/1501.05127.pdf) and it might imply a problem in `ApogeeBCNN` that neural network found strongly correlation between elements but not actually measuring individually.
+It caught our attention that `ApogeeBCNN` neural network found no spread in [Al/H] in M13 globular cluster (Literature of showing a spread in [Al/H]: https://arxiv.org/pdf/1501.05127.pdf) and it may imply a problem in `ApogeeBCNN` that it found strongly correlation between elements but not actually measuring individually.

 .. image:: /neuralnets/bcnncensored_apogee/m13_old_almg.png

-It becomes clear when we plot our training set [Al/H] vs [Mg/H] as follow, [Al/H] and [Mg/H] are strongly correlated and `ApogeeBCNN` is just measuring [Al/H] as some kind of [Mg/H] and fooled because M13 has a spread in [Al/H] but not [Mg/H], in other word, the region in [Mg, Al] parameter space of M13 is not covered by training set.
+It becomes clear when we plot the training set [Al/H] vs [Mg/H] as follow, [Al/H] and [Mg/H] are strongly correlated and `ApogeeBCNN` is just measuring [Al/H] as some kind of [Mg/H] and fooled in M13 because M13 has a spread in [Al/H] but not [Mg/H], in other word, the region in [Mg, Al] parameter space of M13 is not covered by training set.

 .. image:: /neuralnets/bcnncensored_apogee/m13vsaspcap.png